terteguh/jenkins-resources/8-jenkins/readme.md

-# install jenkins from jenkins.io
+# install jenkins in Docker from jenkins.io

 ## Create a bridge network in Docker